Mizrahi Jews: Terminology

 Before the establishment of the state of Israel, Mizrahi Jews did not identify themselves as a separate Jewish subgroup.
 Instead, they generally characterized themselves as Sephardi, as they follow the customs and traditions of Sephardi Judaism (but with some differences among the minhag "customs" of particular communities).
-That has resulted in a conflation of terms, particularly in Israel and in religious usage, with "Sephardi" being used in a broad sense and including Mizrahi Jews, North African Jews as well as Sephardim proper.
-From the point of view of the official Israeli rabbinate, any rabbis of Mizrahi origin in Israel are under the jurisdiction of the Sephardi Chief Rabbi of Israel.

 Sami Michael rejects the terms Mizrahim and Edot HaMizrach, claiming it is a fictitious identity advanced by Mapai to preserve a "rival" to the Ashkenazim and help them push the Mizrahim below in the social-economic ladder, so they will not ever be in line with the Israeli elites of European Jewish descent.
 He also speaks against the Mapai manner of labeling all the Oriental Jews as "one folk" and erasing their unique and individual history as separated communities.
-Instead, he wonders why the real Easterners of his time, who were the Eastern European Jewish peasants from the villages, were not labeled as "Mizrahi" in Israel, despite this term being more appropriate than for the Oriental Jews who were labeled that way.
-Michael is also against the inclusion of Oriental Jewish communities who do not descend from Sepharadic Jews, as "Sepharadim" by Israeli politicians, calling it "historically inaccurate".
-He also claims that his work as an author is always referred to as "ethnic", while European Jews' work, even if historic in theme, is not, as a result of racism.
+Instead, he wonders why the real Easterners of his time, who were the Eastern European Jewish peasants from the villages, were not labeled as "Mizrahi" in Israel, despite this term being more appropriate for them than for the Oriental Jews who were labeled that way.
+Michael also opposes the inclusion of Oriental Jewish communities who do not descend from Sepharadic Jews, as "Sepharadim" by Israeli politicians, calling it "historically inaccurate."
+He also claims that his work as an author is always referred to as "ethnic," while European Jews' work, even if historic in theme, is not, as a result of racism.